data-mechanics/course-2016-spr-proj/jtsliu_kmann/README.md

 NOTE: This script has NOT been tested on python 3.
 For some reason we could not use z3 for python 3.
 As a result, this is only tested in python 2.
 That being said, I don't think there is any python 2 specific syntax or functionality, so it theory it should be okay.
+This also obviously has an aditional dependency on the z3 library for python.

 $ python solve_optimal_zipcode.py